Back Support Belts

 Do Back Support Belts Cause Muscle Weakness?

-The authors found the belt produced a reduction of abdominal amplitude levels from the stabilization which elevated intra-abdominal pressure thus enhancing spinal stability.
-This offered well coordinated action of the trunk muscles to improve stability.
-The belt, with its movement restricting effect, activates the paravertebral musculature.
-The results indicate the effect of elastic belts is a temporary neutral alteration of trunk muscle coordination and not uniform deconditioning.
+Elastic lumbar support belts for acute lumbar back pain produced a reduction of abdominal amplitude levels from the stabilization which elevated intra-abdominal pressure thus enhancing spinal stability.
+This offered coordinated action of the trunk muscles to improve stability.
+The belt, with its movement restricting effect, activates the paravertebral spinal musculature.

 traction belt